aanmahdi/mahdi-time-picker/README.md

 Angular JS<br>
 Moment JS
 ## INSTALLATION
-Installing thi time picker is very easy.
+Installing the time picker is very easy.
 Just you need bower installed in your project.
 Then install it using bower like this:

 > yourProjectDirectory> bower install mahdi-time-picker [--save]